 - Don’t plan every minute of every day.
 There’s so much to explore and do in Hawaii, make sure to leave yourself some time for an unexpected adventure.
 Ask locals (not the concierge or waitresses at a tourist-y restaurant) what’s the best thing to do on the island.
 Then do it!

 - Eat local.
 This is a big one!
 Enjoy local cuisine, new flavors and unique dishes.
 I always rely on Trip Advisor to help find the best local restaurants.
-Within the app, you can search by cuisine type, cost per plate, and even use the app to find out the best meals within a specific restaurant.
-And while you’re on the islands, be sure to check out traditional Hawaiian shave ice, Kalua pig and at least one shrimp truck!
+While you’re on the islands, be sure to check out traditional Hawaiian shave ice, Kalua pig and at least one shrimp truck!

 One of my first loves of the beach came after traveling to the Hawaiian islands.
-Friends, it’s a place you MUST experience at least once!
+Friend, it’s a place you MUST experience at least once!